S-Temple/637Assignment3/seng637-a3-Team6.md

         return (value >= this.lower && value <= this.upper);
     }

-Written so it works, has less code, less branches, and all code can be ran:
+Written so it works, has less code, fewer branches, and all code can be run:

     public boolean contains(double value) {
         return (value >= this.lower && value <= this.upper);
     }

-constrain although every line is ran has a else if statment that will never run as the if(!contains(value)) statment will prevent any value within the range from being evaluated at the else if (value < this.lower) making it always evaluate to true.
+Constrain although every line is run has an else if statement that will never run as the if(!contains(value)) statement will prevent any value within the range from being evaluated at the else if (value < this.lower) making it always evaluate to true.

     public double constrain(double value) {
         double result = value;